-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kerrville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Kerrville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kerrville are a mix of both white- and blue-collar jobs.
 Overall, Kerrville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Kerrville who work in office and administrative support (14.28%), sales jobs (11.65%), and management occupations (10.18%).
+There are especially a lot of people living in Kerrville who work in office and administrative support (14.01%), sales jobs (12.02%), and management occupations (8.48%).

 As is often the case in a small city, Kerrville doesn't have a public transportation system that people use for their commute.

-The per capita income in Kerrville in 2010 was $25,344, which is upper middle income relative to Texas and the nation.
-This equates to an annual income of $101,376 for a family of four.
+The per capita income in Kerrville in 2010 was $23,810, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $95,240 for a family of four.
 However, Kerrville contains both very wealthy and poor people as well.

+Kerrville is an extremely ethnically-diverse city.
 The people who call Kerrville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kerrville residents report their race to be White, followed by Black or African-American.
 Kerrville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.23% of the city’s residents.
-Important ancestries of people in Kerrville include Irish, English, Scots-Irish, and French .
+People of Hispanic or Latino origin account for 29.01% of the city’s residents.
+Important ancestries of people in Kerrville include Irish, English, Italian, and Scots-Irish.